 In early 2005, we opened our first clinic at Hobawawi with four nurses on staff and volunteer doctors.

-We have since expanded our health program significantly to have four medical clinics covering an area with 30,000 people, plus a host of other health initiatives.
+We have since expanded our health program significantly to have five medical clinics covering an area with 30,000 people, plus a host of other health initiatives.
 In addition to malaria control, our medical clinics now treat common ailments, infections, and cuts, provide eye care and dental care, and perform minor surgery.

 Over the past 15 years, we have diagnosed and treated around 400,000 patients and saved at least 500 lives.